punarjit-singh/dwh-testing/README.md

 ### Phase 1 ETL:

-* Extract  - Access to all data sources is sorted and we're able to get chunks of data from the primary source:
+* Extract  - Make sure access to all data sources is sorted and we're able to get chunks of data from the primary source:
-    * e.g. using curl -O 'https://data.rea.org/resource/gh4g-9sfh.json?$limit=50000'
+    * e.g. using curl -O 'https://data.rea.org/resource/gh4g-9sfh.json?$limit=50000' or some DB queries.
     * Here we need to ensure that extract stage works exactly as required.
     * Gauge the latency and see if that meets business standards, if not then discuss to add more resources to reduce the latency.